Wingdings

 Wingdings is a series of dingbat fonts that render letters as a variety of symbols.
 They were originally developed in 1990 by Microsoft by combining glyphs from Lucida Icons, Arrows, and Stars licensed from Charles Bigelow and Kris Holmes.
 Certain versions of the font's copyright string include attribution to Type Solutions, Inc., the maker of a tool used to hint the font.

 None of the characters were mapped to Unicode at the time; however, Unicode approved the addition of many symbols in the Wingdings and Webdings fonts in Unicode 7.0.

+Versions

 Wingdings

-Wingdings is a TrueType dingbat font included in all versions of Microsoft Windows from version 3.1 until Windows Vista/Server 2008, and also in a number of application packages of that era.
+Wingdings is a TrueType dingbat font included in Microsoft Windows since version 3.1 onwards, and also in a number of application packages of that era.

 The Wingdings trademark is owned by Microsoft, and the design and glyph order was awarded U.S. Design Patent D341848 in 1993.
-The patent expired in 2005.
+The patent expired in 2007.
 In many other countries, a Design Patent would be called a registered design.
 It is registration of a design to deter imitation, rather than a claim of a novel invention.